Effect-TS/effect/docs/modules/index.ts.md

 ## From "effect/Schedule"

-Re-exports all named exports from the "effect/Schedule" module as "Schedule".
+Re-exports all named exports from the "effect/Schedule" module as `Schedule`.

 **Signature**